Back to Tennessee

 What This Bill Does

-• Requires each local education agency (LEA) and public charter school to submit an annual expenditure report to the office of research and education accountability in the comptroller's office and to the department of education by August 1st.
+• This bill enacts the "Better Spending, Better Schools Act of 2026," which requires each LEA and public charter school to submit an expenditure report to the office of research and education accountability (OREA) in the office of the comptroller of the tr easury and to the department of education by August 1 each year.

 Limits and Unknowns